Congratulations to the 2016 Alumni Inducted Into the Hall of Honor

 The Alumni Hall of Honor, established in 2016 as part of the 50th Anniversary Celebration, was founded to recognize and honor those Hyde Alumni who exemplify one or more of the 5 Words that is a hallmark of their Hyde education – Courage, Integrity, Leadership, Curiosity, Concern – in their professional and personal life.

 The Alumni Office was overwhelmed with the number of nominations they received from Alumni, HAPA, employees, and former employees.
-A selection committee, comprised of Alumni and two administrators, from both the Bath and Woodstock Campuses, spanning Hyde’s 50 years was created.
+A selection committee, comprised of Alumni and two administrators, and spanning Hyde’s 50 years, was created.
 We were tasked with reviewing and eventually voting on the submissions.

 On behalf of the Alumni Hall of Honor Selection Committee, it is my privilege to announce the 2016 inductees.